JUSTICE SOCIETY OF AMERICA

 Mister Miracle (Thaddeus Brown) assembles a group of mystics (later called the Justice Society Dark).
 Known members include Blue Beetle, Doctor Fate, Doctor Occult, Madame Xanadu and Zatara.
 Eventually, they "used magic to permanently slow their own aging."

-New History of the DC Universe #1 (Aug.
+The New History of the DC Universe #1 (Aug.
 2025)

 JSA vol. 2 #13 (Jan.
 2026)

 Part 2: Detective Jim Corrigan is assigned to the murder of Green Lantern's friend in Gotham City.
 A group of mystics led by Dr. Fate (Blue Beetle, Dr. Occult, Madame Xanadu and Zatara) are keeping tabs on Corrigan — who has recently become the Spectre.
 During their investigation, they meet the Flash.
 At Starco, Cyclotron attacks Hourman and Sandman.
 Wonder Woman (Hippolyta) meets the Atom spying on a meeting of the Fifth Column.
-Note: This story (and The New History of the DCU) reverses a previous editorial decision that reestablished Princess Diana as Wonder Woman in the Golden Age.
+Note: This story (and The New History of the DCU) reverses a previous editorial decision and reestablished Hippolyta (not Princess Diana) as Wonder Woman in the Golden Age.
 Cyclotron first appeared in All-Star Squadron #21 (May 1983).
 Madame Xanadu in Madame Xanadu #1 (July 1981).

 JSA vol. 2 #14 (Feb.
 2026)